Michael Porter Jr. NBA Playoffs Player Props: Nuggets vs. Suns

 Michael Porter Jr. Insights vs. the Suns

-- Giving up 111.6 points per game, the Suns are the sixth-ranked team in the league defensively.
+- Defensively, the Suns are sixth in the NBA, giving up 111.6 points per game.

-- The Suns concede 42.9 rebounds per contest, ranking 11th in the league.
+- The Suns are the 11th-ranked squad in the league, allowing 42.9 rebounds per contest.

-- The Suns are the third-ranked team in the league, conceding 23.4 assists per game.
+- In terms of assists, the Suns have allowed 23.4 per contest, third in the NBA.

-- Looking at 3-pointers, the Suns have allowed 11.4 makes per game, third in the league.
+- The Suns are the third-ranked squad in the league at allowing threes, giving up 11.4 made 3-pointers per game.

 Michael Porter Jr. vs. the Suns